jship/haskell-handles-talk/slides.md

 . . .

-**In my opinion**, generalizing a "polymorphic" handle is very much YAGNI and the type parameter nukes the simplicity of just passing `Handle` values around.
+**In my opinion**, generalizing a "polymorphic" handle is a case of YAGNI and the type parameter nukes the simplicity of just passing `Handle` values around.

 . . .

-For example, type `HandleM IO` is different from type `HandleM (Writer Stuff)`, `HandleM (ReaderT Things IO)`, etc. We could probably get clever writing natural transformations to do all sorts of conversions between `HandleM f`'s and `HandleM g`'s, but it soon starts to feel like too much complexity for my taste.
+For example, type `HandleM IO` is different from type `HandleM (Writer Stuff)`, `HandleM (ReaderT Things IO)`, etc. We could get clever writing natural transformations to do all sorts of conversions between `HandleM f`'s and `HandleM g`'s, but it soon starts to feel like too much complexity for my taste.

 . . .